 If you have larger cuttings, you’ll want to split them up into smaller sections, making sure that each piece has one or two leaves on it.
 Cuttings without leaves won’t be viable, as the new roots will come from the growth nodes.

-By cutting above this growth node, your pothos will be able to start growing a new vine from the spot where the cut was made!
+By cutting above the growth node, your pothos will be able to start growing a new vine from the spot where the cut was made!
 Pruning pothos plants is one of the best ways to encourage new, healthy growth on the plant, so trimming won’t mean that your plant is stunted forever.
-Just make sure that you prune properly, cutting shortly above a growth node, to give it the best chance possible.
+Just make sure that you prune properly, cutting above a growth node to give it the best chance possible.

-When neat and tidy, pothos plants make beautiful trailing vines to hang in baskets, off of shelves, or even guide around an indoor trellis.
-They’re great for beginner and experienced gardeners alike and make great accents in almost any home.
+When neat and tidy, pothos plants make beautiful trailing vines to hang in baskets, off of shelves, or guide around an indoor trellis.
+They’re great for beginner and experienced gardeners alike and make great accents in almost every home.

 - How to revive an orchid that’s struggling and return it to its majestic former glory